Kollesavich Family, Rapid City

 Maurice Kohut

-Maurice was inducted into the Builder category.
-His pleasant smile and dedicated spirit made him a joy to be around.
-He was greatly involved in baseball for over 40 years first in Dauphin and then in Winnipeg.
-Maurice was committed to Optimist Park in the St. James area for many years and oversaw upgrades to that facility of over 1.7 million dollars.
-He was awarded the Volunteer of the Year award from Manitoba Baseball in 1984 and 1999.
-In 1994, he was awarded an Umpire Award of Merit from Manitoba Baseball.
-He was inducted into the Baseball Manitoba Honour Society in 1995.
-Maurice received the Queen’s Golden Jubilee Medal in 2002 presented by the Lieutenant Governor Peter M. Luba.
-His selfless desire to help in any way he could left a special place in the memory of all who knew him.
+Maurice Kohut was born in Dauphin, Manitoba on October 9, 1934.
+Kohut’s pleasant smile and dedicated spirit made him a joy to be around.
+He was greatly involved in baseball for over 40 years, first in Dauphin and then in Winnipeg.
+Kohut was committed to Optimist Park in the St. James area for many years, and he oversaw upgrades to the facility valued at over 1.7 million dollars.
+He was awarded the Volunteer of the Year award by Baseball Manitoba in 1984 and 1999.
+In 1994, he was presented with the Umpire of Merit award from Baseball Manitoba.
+Kohut was inducted into the Baseball Manitoba Honour Society in 1995, and he received the Queen’s Golden Jubilee Medal in 2002, presented by Lieutenant Governor Peter M Luba.
+His selfless desire to help in any way he could left a lasting impression on many who knew him.

 Maurice Kohut Newspaper Article 1977